Rainymood/rainymood.github.io/_essays/software.md

 From: [A Philosophy of Software design]()

 > For the purposes of this book, I define “complexity” in a practical way. **Complexity is anything related to the structure of a software system that makes it hard to understand and modify the system.** Complexity can take many forms.
 For example, it might be hard to understand how a piece of code works; it might take a lot of effort to implement a small improvement, or it might not be clear which parts of the system must be modified to make the improvement; it might be difficult to fix one bug without introducing another.
 If a software system is hard to understand and modify, then it is complicated; if it is easy to understand and modify, then it is simple.

+## The lifetime of code

+Code starts in the head of a coder.
+He searches and finds inspiration from his own knowledge and the code he finds in other places, and with that he writes new code.
+This code is added, committed and pushed into a new repository and from there on it takes a new life.
+It stays there, it gets maintained by his coder, and once he leaves, by other coders, maybe, at some point, it will be deleted, but this will be unlikely.
+It is there to stay, forever, maintained.

+I am writing this as we are at the precipice of Gen-AI coding, so I don't know how long this might be true for.
+But it is true now.

+## Code spends most of its time in maintenance mode

+> "Code is read more often than it is written."

+A funny thing happens when you work at any company long enough.
+You work on a project, write some code, you finish the project, and then a year later you actually have to revisit your old project, and you wonder who wrote that piece of crap.
+You realize it was you who wrote it.

+This is a special case of a principle that code is read more often than it is written.
+Another way of framing this is that the second you write and commit the code it goes in maintenance mode.
+If you have a healthy project with a lifespan of 2 years, and it takes around a week to write the code, that means that it spends more than 99% of the time in maintenance mode (1 week coding versus 103 weeks maintenance).
+Good code should be maintainable.

+This is what I'd like to call the **maintenance** argument.

 # Complexity (A Philosophy of Software Design)